Quick reminder - Getting files from downloads

 Data Input: Read in Directly

-read_csv() needs an argument file =.
+read_csv() needs an argument file = in quotation marks.

 • can be path to a file on a website (URL)